 Check if they follow the below basic driving rules and you will find the answer.

-According to NHTSA, in 2017, 14955 lives are saved by seat belts.
-Buckle up should be the first thing your teens do when they get on the car and get prepared for a drive.
+According to NHTSA, in 2017, 14955 lives were saved by seat belts.
+Buckle up should be the first thing your teens do when they get in the car and get prepared for a drive.

 No driving after drinking

 According to MADD, about 1/4 of fatal teen car accidents involve underage driving and drinking.
 Drinking will impair one’s ability to think clearly and increase one’s reaction time.

 Using a phone, whether making a call, sending a message, checking a routine, will increase the chance of crashing as the driver's attention is diverted from the road.

 No drowsy driving

 Lack of sleep will have a harmful effect on a driver's coordination, judgment, and reaction time while driving, which increases the risk of an accident.

 How can you help your teens to form a better driving habit?

 Why is it important to know your teen's driving habits first?

 Getting to know the way your teens drive before you educate his/her is essential.
 Teenagers can be sensitive and self-defensive.
 If you just go to them and demand them to do what you say, they may resist and refuse to follow your lead.
 Knowing your teens' driving habits allows you to understand the good and bad of your teens driving methods and provide guidance accordingly.